 Paros is really the quintessential Greek island: whitewashed villages, blue domes churches, beautiful beaches with crystal clear water, excellent food, and of course a very chilled vibe.
-What makes it even better: Although it is quite well known, the amount of tourist is nothing like Santorini for example and the prices are also much more reasonable in general.
-I stayed in Paros only a few days, but in I wish I stayed at least a week to really explore the island properly and take the time to unwind fully.
+What makes it even better: Although it is quite well known, the amount of tourists is nothing like Santorini for example and the prices are also much more reasonable in general.
+I stayed in Paros only a few days, but I wish I stayed at least a week to really explore the island properly and take the time to unwind fully.
 Here below is everything you should know about Paros, including how to get from Athens to Paros by ferry, what to do on the island, the best beaches, and where to stay in Paros.
 In case you have more time and you are thinking about island-hopping, you should check out this 15 days Greek island-hopping itinerary.

 HOW TO GET TO PAROS?